kodif-team/rag_takehome_challenge/README.md

 You are tasked with improving the accuracy of a Retrieval-Augmented Generation (RAG) system used to answer questions based on a set of articles.
 The current system retrieves relevant documents using a dense vector search and generates responses using a pre-trained language model.
 However, its accuracy in providing relevant and coherent answers needs improvement.

 Tasks:
-1. Use articles_.csv in datasets to build the basic vanilla embeddings-based RAG system.
+1. Use the dataset (https://docs.google.com/spreadsheets/d/19RrrbXLjiVSzBrN67px3jz5H-aQI-eEpUJjwAFKLV9U/edit?usp=sharing) to build the basic vanilla embeddings-based RAG system.
 2. Use questions.csv to test the accuracy of the vanilla RAG.
 3. Improve the RAG system accuracy using any combination of approaches.
 Hints: keyword search, Knowledge Graphs, query expansion, etc...
 NOTE: